elshadsm/tabris-js-project-structure/README.md

 # Example Tabris.js project structure

+The project specifies the folder structure that works best for me.
+The structure is a recommendation and you are welcome to update it for your own use case.

 ## Run

 If you haven't done so already, install the [Tabris CLI](https://www.npmjs.com/package/tabris-cli) on your machine: